-For travelers who have seen their free-movement rights denied due to the coronavirus pandemic, here is a list of countries that currently allow visitors to enter without COVID-19 test or quarantine or very few restrictions.
+For travelers who have seen their free-movement rights denied due to the coronavirus pandemic, here is a list of countries that currently allow visitors to enter without a COVID-19 test or quarantine or with very few restrictions.

 Notice that governments can and will change entry restrictions depending on economic, political, and epidemiology factors.
 As of today, these are the ones welcoming back tourists, no questions asked.

 Countries Without Covid Mandates (No Vaccine, No Test)